SriKavya3753/AshaBot/README.md

    ```

 ### Deployment on Render
-The application is deployed on Render with a multi-service architecture:
+The application is deployed on Render with a multi-service architecture and includes a `render.yaml` configuration file for simplified deployment:

 1. **FastAPI Backend Service**:
    - Handles all API requests and database interactions